CarlosKipkoech/newscout4/README.md

 CARLOS KIPKOECH

 ## Project Description
-A mobile Application that consumes an API , to bring latest news articles on mobile.
+A mobile Application that consumes an API , to bring latest news articles on mobile
 ## Technologies Used
 * Java
 * Retrofit